-- A. Clean Water Act (CWA) 319(H) emergency funding: Sonoma Resource Conservation District (RCD) will receive \$353,727 in CWA 319(H) emergency funding for purchase of best management practice (BMP) materials that would be placed by non-governmental organization (NGO) partners in burn areas.
+A. Clean Water Act (CWA) 319(H) emergency funding: Sonoma Resource Conservation District (RCD) will receive \$353,727 in CWA 319(H) emergency funding for purchase of best management practice (BMP) materials that would be placed by non-governmental organization (NGO) partners in burn areas.
 These materials would also be used to replace previously placed materials in burn zones.
-Originally the funding was to have been utilized before Summer 2020, but the contract delay due to the coronavirus pandemic has pushed this schedule out to a yet-to-be-determined date which means that any BMP materials purchased must also be placed by a yet to be established date. - B. California Disaster Assistance Act (CDAA) Program: On November 26, 2019, the Kincade Fire wire was determined to be eligible for CDAA funding.
+Originally the funding was to have been utilized before Summer 2020, but the contract delay due to the coronavirus pandemic has pushed this schedule out to a yet-to-be-determined date which means that any BMP materials purchased must also be placed by a yet to be established date.

+- B. California Disaster Assistance Act (CDAA) Program: On November 26, 2019, the Kincade Fire wire was determined to be eligible for CDAA funding.
 CDAA Funding is for eligible disaster costs not eligible under FMAG which includes Permanent Work to repair/replace structure and infrastructure damages and other Emergency Response costs that cannot be claimed through FMAG.
 CDAA will reimburse 75% of eligible costs.
-Disaster Finance working with affected departments determined a preliminary estimate of \$7.5M in CDAA assistance with an estimated County share of \$1,875,000 (25%).

-C. FEMA Hazard Mitigation Grant Program Post Fire: On October 24, 2019, a Fire Management Assistance Grant (FMAG) declaration was approved by FEMA in response to the Kincade Fire.
+Disaster Finance working with affected departments determined a preliminary estimate of \$7.5M in CDAA assistance with an estimated County share of \$1,875,000 (25%). - C. Fire Management Assistance Grant (FMAG): On October 24, 2019, a Fire Management Assistance Grant (FMAG) declaration was approved by FEMA in response to the Kincade Fire.
 FMAG covers costs associate with Emergency Response (CAT B), Mutual Aid, and Fire Suppression costs.
 FMAG will reimburse 75% of eligible costs with CDAA reimbursing an additional 18.75% of eligible costs.
-Disaster Finance preliminary estimate for FMAG eligible costs is \$6M with an estimated County Share of \$375,000 (6.25%).
+Disaster Finance preliminary estimate for FMAG eligible costs is \$6M with an estimated County Share of \$375,000 (6.25%). - D. FEMA Hazard Mitigation Post Fire Grant Program for FMAG-declared fires: Permit Sonoma submitted a notice of intent for consideration in early June for additional funding for their defensible space and vegetation management efforts.